-To foster the well being of the whole person and their connectedness to self, family
+To foster the well being of the whole person and their connectedness to self, family and community

 when dealing with substance use and addictions

 Pathways is incorporated as a not-for-profit society in the Province of British Columbia and is registered as a Charity with the Canada Revenue Agency.
-We are primarily funded by the Interior Health Authority of British Columbia and is regulated by guidelines maintained by the British Columbia Ministry of Health.
+We are primarily funded by the Interior Health Authority of British Columbia and are regulated by guidelines maintained by the British Columbia Ministry of Health.

 Contact us for details on current programs.